Rubus occidentalis: Distribution and habitat

-The plant grows in disturbed areas, especially those that are logged or cut.
+The plant is native to eastern North America, with a range as far east as New Brunswick, as far west as Nebraska, as far north as Quebec, and as far south as Mississippi.
+It grows in disturbed areas, especially those that are logged or cut.
 It is also found in meadows, and near streams and lakes, trails or roadways.
-The native range of Rubus occidentalis extends as far east as New Brunswick, as far west as Nebraska, as far north as Quebec, and as far south as Mississippi.

-Pests and diseases
+Ecology

-Apple mosaic virus, black raspberry necrosis virus, Elsinoë veneta, raspberry bushy dwarf virus, raspberry leaf curl virus, Rhizobium radiobacter, Rhizobium rhizogenes, Didymella applanata, Monilinia fructigena, Peronospora sparsa, and Peridroma saucia all infest black raspberries.
+The plants can be infested by apple mosaic virus, black raspberry necrosis virus, Elsinoë veneta, raspberry bushy dwarf virus, raspberry leaf curl virus, Rhizobium radiobacter, Rhizobium rhizogenes, Didymella applanata, Monilinia fructigena, Peronospora sparsa, and Peridroma saucia.

-Cultivars

-Common black raspberry cultivars include: Black Hawk, Bristol, Jewel, Cumberland, Morrison, Munger, and Logan.

-Commercial growing and processing
+The plants provide cover and the berries are eaten by various birds and mammals.

+Cultivation

 A center for black raspberry cultivation is in the Willamette Valley of Oregon.
 The main cultivar is 'Munger'.
-Other cultivars include 'John Robertson', 'Allen', 'Jewel', 'Blackhawk', 'Macblack', 'Plum Farmer', 'Dundee', 'Hanover', and 'Huron'.
+Other cultivars include 'Allen', 'Blackhawk', 'Bristol', 'Cumberland', 'Dundee', 'Hanover', 'Huron', 'Jewel', 'John Robertson', 'Logan', 'Macblack', 'Morrison', 'Munger', and 'Plum Farmer'.
 The plants are summer tipped by hand, mechanically pruned in winter and then machine harvested.
 The yields are generally low per acre and this is why the fruits are often expensive.

 The species has been used in the breeding of many Rubus hybrids; those between red and black raspberries are common under the name purple raspberries; 'Brandywine', 'Royalty', and 'Estate' are examples of purple raspberry cultivars.
 Wild purple raspberries have also been found in various places in northeastern North America where the two parental species co-occur and occasionally hybridize naturally.